VIDA-NYU/data-polygamy/README.md

 ### HDFS Directory

-The code assumes that the HDFS home directory has the following structure:
+The code originally reads from and writes to HDFS.
+It assumes that the HDFS home directory has the following structure:

     .
     +-- data/